 Amazon SQS exposes queue endpoints that are publicly available via HTTPS.
 Endpoints may access SQS queues whether they are deployed in AWS or not; as long as the endpoint can reach both SQS and S3 via HTTPS it can use the transport.

-The transport initiates all network connections to SQS and S3, hence the endpoint itself does not need to be publicly accessible and may be behind a firewall or proxy.
+The transport initiates all network connections to SQS and S3; hence the endpoint itself does not need to be publicly accessible and can reside behind a firewall or proxy.

 The transport uses SQS Standard Queues.

 SQS queues support competing consumers.
 When an endpoint scales out to multiple instances, each instance consumes messages from the same input queue.

 The transport is a multicast-enabled transport and provides built-in support for publish-subscribe messaging using Amazon Simple Notification Service (SNS).
 Publishing events to multiple endpoints is achieved by publishing a single message to an SNS topic to which multiple destination queues are subscribed.